weslleyxm/VoiceChatUnity/README.md

 Forked from @AxelSilverdew

-A implementation of Voice Chat for the Unity. using the LiteNetLib to send data
+A implementation of Voice Chat for the Unity, using the LiteNetLib to send data

 updated  by me.